New Virtues for a Conscious Friendship

 - Remember you can only help those who want to be helped.
 They will seek you out when they are ready.
 It is no reflection upon you if they choose to wait.

 - Send them positive messages from the heart.
 We live in a busy world, and we do not always have time to call or text to catch up.
 But close your eyes in the moment and take a deep breath in.
 The universe has a way of delivery this message of “I was thinking about you”, and thoughts of peace, love and happiness.
+And for a lighter touch, consider injecting a bit of humor with some Fart Pranks – laughter is a universal language that can bring joy and connection to any busy day!

 - Lastly, don’t call to complain or gossip.
 This is ahimsa of speech.
 We don’t need more dirt or oil spread.
 Instead share light, love and happiness.
 Try contemplation, meditation or journaling on these other thoughts instead.